 Tony Yang

-I'm a Marie Curie Fellow pursuing Ph.D. at IMDEA Networks Institute supervised by Prof. Dr. Joerg Widmer.
-I conduct research on efficient multimodal wireless sensing systems for human and obstacle detection and tracking, as part of the MSCA 6th Sense Project.
+I was a Marie Curie Fellow at IMDEA Networks, working with Prof. Dr. Joerg Widmer on efficient multimodal wireless sensing systems as part of the MSCA 6th Sense Project.

-Prior, I have also worked as a full-time AI research engineer at ImPhys TU Delft with Dr. Tao Qian, where I optimized AI models for medical imaging through advanced pruning techniques.
+Prior, I worked as a full-time AI research engineer at ImPhys TU Delft with Dr. Tao Qian, where I optimized AI models for medical imaging through advanced pruning techniques.

-I pursued my Master's in Computer and Embedded Systems Engineering at TU Delft, where I worked with Dr. Guohao Lan and Dr. Xucong Zhang on immersive emotion recognition systems based on eye-tracking technology.
+I pursued my Master's at TU Delft, where I worked with Dr. Guohao Lan and Dr. Xucong Zhang on immersive emotion recognition systems using eye-tracking and computer vision.

 profile photo